Dear Sweden – on AI, Lagom and Fika

 A few months ago, I discovered the location app what3words.
 Many will be aware of this ingenious system for finding any 3 metre square location in the world, using a unique combination of three words for pin-point accurate directions.
 Clicking on the app a few days ago, I discovered some uncannily appropriate word trios for various locations around our site in Shrewsbury.
 The Bursary is near a square marked: ‘rewarding slim spends’.
 The door to the building where my leadership team is based is: ‘cool order landed’.
 And the Headmaster’s house?
 ‘Blend jobs stir’ – not a bad description of school leadership!

-This is my thirteenth year as a Head.
+This is my fourteenth year as a Head.
 I know my way around reasonably well by now, yet the job continues to delight, test and reward.
 I’m in the right place: an inspiring setting, surrounded by interesting people, working with young people.
 If you asked me to summarise the work I find the most profoundly rewarding – just three words – ‘partnerships’ would be in that trio.

 When I was Head of St Peter’s School in York, I had the honour of chairing the City of York Independent State School Partnership.
 The collaborative programme offered a dazzling array of academic masterclasses, as well as twilight Latin and Astronomy GCSE, History of Art and Russian A Level – all provided free of charge for the children of the City of York.
 Teachers from each of the 11 partner schools (3 independent, 5 academies, 3 state comprehensive) came together to design courses and share CPD opportunities.
 We were a loosely structured federation, short on stodgy bureaucracy and constitutional guff, long on imagination and collective will to pool resources to extend opportunity together.
 Brilliantly led by a salaried project co-ordinator, paid from a collective kitty, the City of York ISSP soon became a model that was copied, adapted and improved in numerous other parts of the country.